-We hope these questions about general maintenance questions for a mobile home have been helpful!
+We hope these general maintenance questions about a mobile home have been helpful!

 Remember to comment below if there is a question we can help you with.
 Also, be sure to check out next week’s article in the Ask a Mobile Home Expert Series when we will be answering questions regarding replacing flooring.